 Parking Lot Smoothed Over

 It’s been years of discussion, plenty of fund raising, and saving.
 The parking lot is new again.
 Sure it’s tough to mark it as a celebration point but hey, we’re proud for pulling it together.
 Plus we think you and your children are much safer for it.
 Doesn’t hurt to have some sweet new hopscotch markings too.

 Middle School Science Teacher, Ann Ryherd, has spent her time upgrading GP’s new Science curriculum.
 The long-awaited updates come to us for the beginning of school completely integrated.
 K-8 will use Inspire Science while 6-8th graders will study from McGraw Hill’s iScience.
 From the integration of virtual labs to video games to compliment the lessons, there will be plenty of tools.
 Teachers are excited about the leveled tests and each unit including a STEM lab.
 “I’m excited about it because it’s all there – all graphically organized including formative assessments.” – Ann Ryherd

 1:1 Technology Initiative

-New iPads for K-2 learning will be at Green Park for the start of the new school year.
-Chromebooks for 3rd-8th grade will be delivered and set up by October 1.
-Chromebooks will be pre-loaded with a Google Management Suite that will allow GP to become a Google School.
-This will allow teachers to share documents, websites and assignments with students through Google Classroom.
-Each child will have his/her own Google account allowing access to Drive, Gmail, Google docs and slides.
-Access to all of these features will be available to Google accounts from home as well.
+Brand new Chromebooks for 3rd-8th grade were delivered and set up for the start of the new school year.
+Chromebooks will be pre-loaded with a Google Management Suite that continues to allow GP to act as a Google School.
+This allows teachers to share documents, websites and assignments with students through Google Classroom.
+Each child has his/her own Google account allowing access to Drive, Gmail, Google docs and slides.
+Access to all of these features are available to Google accounts from home as well.

 GP Family Grows

-Beyond celebrating the newest kindergarten class and JKers of course, be on the lookout.
-Green Park’s 1st-8th grade classes have 15 new students, too.
+Beyond celebrating the newest Junior Kindergarteners of course, be on the lookout.
+Green Park’s K-8th grade classes have 19 new students, too.
 We’ll start small and let you know about the latest faculty and staff additions.